-Back in 2010, we looked at the wages of some of the best footballers across the world.
-It was the build-up to the World Cup and players were signing new contracts, endorsement deals and receiving eyewatering amounts of money.
+Back in 2010, we looked at the wages of some of the best footballers worldwide.
+It was the build-up to the World Cup, and players were signing new contracts, endorsement deals and receiving eyewatering amounts of money.

 At the time, the top wages were dominated by the likes of Lionel Messi and Cristiano Ronaldo, with only four Premier League players making the top ten.
-They were Carlos Tevez on £13.8 million for Manchester City, Frank Lampard on £12.8 million for Chelsea, John Terry on £10 million for Chelsea and Steven Gerrard on £9 million for Liverpool.
+They were Carlos Tevez (£13.8 million) for Manchester City.
+Frank Lampard (£12.8 million) for Chelsea.
+John Terry (£10 million) for Chelsea and Steven Gerrard (£9 million) for Liverpool.
 Of course, these weren’t just salaries, the figures also included endorsements such as boot deals.